oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Allows more flexibility in the future, such as if you were to later add a new domain to the system.
 With OAuth already in place, adding a new domain wouldn't require any additional rearchitecting.
 * Being able to take advantage of existing library support rather than writing bespoke code for the integration.
-* Centralizing login and multifactor support, account management, and recovery at the OAuth server, rather than making it part of the application logic.
+* Centralizing login and multifactor authentication support, account management, and recovery at the OAuth server, rather than making it part of the application logic.
 * Splitting of responsibilities between authenticating a user and serving resources

 Using OAuth for browser-based apps in a first-party same-domain scenario provides these advantages, and can be accomplished by any of the architectural patterns described below.